Object-based high contrast travel time tomography: Object based model

+In computer graphics, it is well established that we can approximate arbitrary structures in any level of details by increasing the number of objects \cite{agarwal1998surface}.
+Triangles, quadrilaterals or other simple convex polygons are very popular choices of fundamental objects in geometric modeling.
+In this work, we do not restrict the fundamental object to be any specific type of geometrical shape.
+Instead, we use an abstract ``convex'' object, where the actual type of shape can be defined as a parameter.

+For example, if we choose ellipse as the type for the $i$-th object, the remaining parameters will be center location, orientation, major and minor axis.
+This leads to a vector representation of parameters $\thetav_{i} = \{\omega_{i}, x_{i}, y_{i}, \psi_{i}, a_{i}, b_{i} \}$ where $\omega_{i}$ represents the type of object.
+Denote $| {\thetav}_{i} | $ the volume inside the $i$-th object.
+Different from the typical geometric modeling, in our model we allow the objects to overlap with each other (see Fig. \ref{fig:grid_object_model}).

-Next we define the velocity model in terms of the objects and the background.
-Let $\{ \thetav_{1}, \thetav_{2}, \dots, \thetav_{N} \}$ be the set of $N$ high velocity objects, we denote $v_{h}$ the velocity in the homogeneous background, and $v_{i}$ the velocity inside object $\thetav_{i}$.
-Therefore, the velocity distribution can be represented by the objects as:
+Next, let $\{ \thetav_{1}, \thetav_{2}, \dots, \thetav_{N} \}$ be the set of $N$ high velocity objects, we denote $v_{h}$ the velocity in the homogeneous background and $v_{i}$ the velocity for object $\thetav_{i}$.
+Because we may have several objects overlapping with each other, the velocity in the overlapping volume has to be defined carefully.
+In this case, we define the velocity at location $(x,y)$ as the maximum velocity among all objects that include $(x,y)$: \begingroup\makeatletter \f@size{9}\check@mathfonts